alliedvision/examples/OpenCV/readme.txt

 OpenCV examples using v4l2.
 OpenCV must be installed before building.

+WARNING: the OpenCV_Basic example does NOT work with Nvidia Boards.

 You can either build and install OpenCV from source with the script build_opencv.sh or you may use the script install_opencv.sh to install OpenCV via the package manager.